ajtowf/styling-applications-with-angular-material/README.md

-# Styling Angular Applications
+# Styling Applications with Angular Material

-This project is the application we build throughout the [pluralsight course Angular Material](https://www.pluralsight.com/courses/angular-material).
+This project is the application we build throughout the [pluralsight course Styling Applications with Angular Material](https://www.pluralsight.com/courses/angular-material).

 ## Live demo